 Additionally, goalkeeper Jon Busch tied the single season San Jose record for saves in a season with 137, while tying the team record with 34 games played and 3,060 minutes played.
 Rookie homegrown midfielder, Tommy Thompson, made his first start for San Jose on Aug.
 20, 2014 against Seattle Sounders FC to become the second youngest player to ever start for San Jose.
 The year also saw the end of the Quakes tenure at Buck Shaw Stadium on the campus of Santa Clara University.

 San Jose saw numerous memorable moments at the stadium, including opening day on May 3, 2008 and clinching the Supporters’ Shield on Oct.
 21, 2012.
 The Quakes had unbeaten streaks of 18 and 15 games during their time at Buck Shaw Stadium, losing just one out of 34 regular season games from the Sept.
 10, 2011-March 15, 2014.
-Overall, the Quakes finished their Buck Shaw Stadium tenure with a 52-24-38 record in all competitions and a 45-22-35 record in the regular season.
-Near the end of the 2014 season, the Quakes let go of head coach Mark Watson and named Dominic Kinnear head coach for the second time in club history.
+Overall, the Quakes finished their Buck Shaw Stadium tenure with a 52-24-38 record in all competitions and a 45-22-35 record in MLS regular season matches.
+Near the end of the 2014 season, the Quakes let go of head coach Mark Watson and named Fremont-native Dominic Kinnear head coach for the second time in club history.
 Kinnear previously served as head coach from 2004-05.

 When the San Jose Major League Soccer club decided to change its name and look in 1999, it went into the past to do so.
 Reaching back to a previously successful soccer team in the area, the Clash became the Earthquakes.
 The previous incarnation of the Earthquakes played in the North American Soccer League from 1974-1984, and then in the Western Soccer Alliance from 1985-88.
 Those Earthquakes teams called Spartan Stadium home.
 The name Earthquakes originally came from a newspaper contest in the San Jose Mercury News, in which fans were encouraged to send in suggestions for the name of the soon-to-be formed San Jose franchise.
 The name Earthquakes was chosen by the team's management.
 Following are the results of those teams: